 At one point somebody tapped me on the shoulder.
 A girl with glitter on her face smiled and asked “what are you doing?”

 Before I knew it I had a flock of followers asking “So what actually is SEO?”
-If I can get people interested in marketing while at a club night, just think of where you can pick up bookmarks and (artificially) boost your click through rate.
+If I can get people interested in marketing while at a club night, just think of where you can pick up bookmarks, boost your click through rate and increase your exposure.

 Click Through Rate & Correlations